alex-lanine/LaTeX-Research-Journal-Template/README.md

 # LaTeX-Research-Journal-Template

-A clean and customizable $\LaTeX$ template for maintaining a research log.
+A customizable $\LaTeX$ template for maintaining a research log.
 This repository includes a script for automating daily entries, **desinged specifically for Visual Studio Code (VS Code)**.

 ## Prerequisites